Whether we like it or not biofilms, bacteria and candida are all around us and live in the various microbiomes in our bodies.

 Along with these treatment options, following the candida diet is really important as well.

-Do not start any new supplements, protocol or diet until you speak with a knowledgeable health care provider.
+As always do not start any new supplements, protocol or diet until you speak with a knowledgeable health care provider.
 See more of my disclaimer here.